Now offering FREE SHIPPING on all round and 5'-8' rectangle tables.

 • No knots

-• Recommended for dining tables, coffee tables, side tables.
+• Recommended for dining tables, coffee tables and side tables.

 • Hardwood